// 01

 When to Arrive

+Do not arrive before 1400 — the venue is private property.
 The game kicks off around 2200–0000 (10 PM – midnight).
 Be prepared — you could be up all night.

 Do not go to your car to sleep after in-processing.
 Once you're checked in, going back to your car for any reason requires a cadre escort and full gear re-inspection.
 Going there to sleep means you are out of the event — no return, no exceptions.